 The problem could either be with the hardware or software.
 To isolate the probability of a hardware failure, try connecting the mouse to a different system and check if it works fine there.
 If yes, then the issue is with the software.
-Also possible that a software update, especially gaming software could have misconfigured in a way that middle button does not respond as expected.
+Also possible that a software update, especially gaming software could have been misconfigured in a way that the middle button does not respond as expected.

-Middle mouse button not working
+Middle mouse button not working in Windows PC

 - Run the Hardware and Devices troubleshooter